mapbox/protozero/doc/advanced.md

 ```

 If you want to use a different buffer type, just use the `basic_*` form of the
-class and add your class as template parameter.
+class and use your class as template parameter.
 When instantiating the
 `basic_pbf_writer` or `basic_pbf_builder`, the only parameter to the
 constructor must always be a reference to an object of the buffer class.